We’re not married to the law anymore

 - 7:7 What does all this mean?
 Is our Jewish law sinful?
 Absolutely not.
 It’s the opposite of sin.
 Without the law, I wouldn’t know what sin is.
 I wouldn’t have any idea that it’s wrong to want something that someone else has, and to obsess over it.
 But the law clearly said it’s wrong to covet.

 - 7:8 But once I read that law, sin gotta hold of me.
 It stirred up all kinds of obsessive desires.
-If we want to kill sin, we have to let go of the law.
+When we break free of the law, we break free of sin.
+Sin is dead to us.

 - 7:9 The law wasn’t always part of my life.
-But when I let it in, along with the command against coveting, sin came with it.
+But when I let it in, with its command,2 sin came with it.

 - 7:10 I died because of that sin.
 Think of it.
 The law promised me life.
 But it gave me death.